State

 The most important state guarantee in Doors is consistency.

-During one render/update cycle, a Door subtree sees one coherent view of a Source and all Beams derived from it.
+During one render/update cycle, a Door subtree sees one coherent view of a Source and all sources and beams derived from it.
 A parent and its children do not see different versions halfway through the same render.

 In practice, this means beam-driven rendering stays predictable even when several parts of the page are updating at once.